ParadiseToken/token-distribution/README.md

 ### Main Sale

-On June, 2018 @ 5PM UTC and ending on July (or when sold old, whichever comes first), Paradise Token will have a maine sale for the PDT token.
+On September, 2018 @ 5PM UTC and ending on October (or when sold old, whichever comes first), Paradise Token will have a maine sale for the PDT token.
 The conversion rate from PDT to ETH will change during the course of the maine sale according to the following schedule.

   * Week 1: `1 ETH = 30,000 PDT`
   * Week 2,3,4: `1 ETH = 15,000 PDT`